 We are delighted to present for sale this concours condition Fiat Abarth SE033 which is without doubt, the best currently on offer anywhere in the world.

-If you were ever struggling for Christmas present ideas, (or just want something for yourself) that is equally at home on track, in an established collection or perhaps to be enjoyed as a piece of automotive art, look no further.
+Dubbed the SE 033, this Fiat-Abarth is equally at home on track, in an established collection or perhaps, it could also be enjoyed as a piece of automotive art.

 This Fiat-Abarth SE 033 Formula 2000 example is number 85 of 150 built.

 Having once been a car that was well and truly put through its paces on the track, it subsequently benefitted from a nut and bolt restoration over many years by a Swiss Abarth enthusiast with links to the Sauber F1 team.
 All parts that were heavily used and worn when racing were replaced with original spares and the car was carefully refurbished to ensure originality.
 This also included a respray in the original livery with correct Abarth paint batches.

 Following a loving and extensive restoration it was sold to a Swiss-French collector where it formed part of his extensive collection of Italian automotive greats.

 Bought by its current Swiss owner in 2016, the car formed part of his extensive collection and benefitted from CHF 4000 worth of servicing in 2018/2019 to bring it back to perfect running condition.
 The work undertaken included a new cam belt, overhaul of the Weber 44 DCNF carburettors, and entirely recommissioning the braking system.
 There is also a new gel battery and external charge system to maintain it.